Printmaking

 Paper Made

-A series of vessels and containers made from discarded prints, paintings and drawings.
+A series of paper sculptures made from discarded prints, paintings, drawings and found paper.
 This hand making is a way for me to consider failed prints constructively: motivations and concepts, designs and processes.
 Meditative contemplation of my practice.

-There is a history and common thread running through these deceptively simple, everyday vessels, and the clothing in my prints, objects used and worn by humans for millennia, their emptiness a reminder of the brevity of our time with them.
+There is a history and common thread running through these deceptively simple slippers, everyday vessels and the clothing in my prints, objects used and worn by humans for millennia, their emptiness a reminder of the brevity of our time with them.